Analysis: Italy's Monti loses his shine

 His service sector deregulation package aimed to cut costs and boost competition, but its many critics said it made only marginal changes and avoided key problem areas, such as public utilities and banks.

-The government said its liberalization drive had only just begun and it would present more steps every month.
+The government said its liberalisation drive had only just begun and it would present more steps every month.
 None have been announced since the first package was unveiled in January.

 Monti has not given equal job protection to all workers or scrapped temporary contracts, as urged by some economists, though he raised tax on firms hiring temporary staff.